cesjavi/fiscalizacionApp/README.md

 This will initialize the database tables and serve the API on port `3000`.

+Passwords for users are now hashed using **bcryptjs**.
+Any existing entries in the `users` table that stored plaintext passwords will no longer work for authentication.
+Delete those rows or recreate the database after updating.

 ## Local database

 The app now stores its offline data using **IndexedDB** through the